 How to Avoid Overusing the Word ‘That’ in Your Writing

 For a few years during elementary school, virtually every sentence my friends and I uttered included the word “like.”
 This awful speech habit led to plenty of well-deserved ridicule, which made me determined to stop overusing unnecessary words.
-I thought I was succeeding on this front for years, until I started doing freelance writing assignments for a client who wasn’t a fan of superfluous words, including “that.”
+I thought I was succeeding on this front for years, until I started doing freelance content writing assignments for a client who wasn’t a fan of superfluous words, including “that.”
 Then, I learned just how guilty I was of overusing the word “that” in my writing.
 It was basically my new, written version of “like.”

-While phasing out “like” was pretty simple, removing unnecessary uses of “that” from my writing proved challenging because this word legitimately belongs in many sentences.
+While phasing out “like” was pretty simple, removing unnecessary uses of “that” from my content writing proved challenging because this word legitimately belongs in many sentences.
 To help you avoid similar grief, today I’d like to share a few tips for avoiding overusing “that” and using “that” in a sentence correctly.

 When to Use ‘That’ in a Sentence

 First, it’s important to know when “that” is really needed in a sentence.
 This word frequently attaches dependent clauses to independent clauses, and it is strictly necessary if a clause begins with certain subordinating conjunctions, such as before, while and in addition to.
 “That” also should be used before clauses that clarify a noun.